 Speaking of Easter, what do you guys do for Easter dinner?
 I love lamb, but man is it pricey, we’ve done loin before, but my go-to is always ham.
 You can pick up a ham of just about any size to suit your crowd of hungry diners or brunchers.
 When it comes to ham, especially this Honey Glazed Cajun Spiced Ham, I’m all about “go big or go home” coz I love the leftovers!
-And while I have a post I call “12 Days of Ham” with all kinds of recipes for your leftover ham, I especially love this Cajun Ham & Rice Soup I developed just for this ham.
+And while I have a post I call “12 Days of Ham” with all kinds of recipes for your leftover ham, I especially love this Cajun Ham & Rice Soup I developed just for using the leftovers of this ham.

 About Honey Glazed Cajun Spiced Ham:

 This recipe is adapted from Chef Paul Prudhomme, one of the great Louisiana chefs.
-He uses his spice which you can buy at the store, but I usually use one of my home-made Cajun mixes, either Emeril’s Essence or my Cajun Spice Blend.
+He uses his spice which you can buy at the store, but I usually use one of my homemade Cajun mixes, either his Blackened Spice, Emeril’s Essence, or my own Cajun Spice Blend.
 Use what you think you’d like or what you have on hand.

 About Honey Glazed Cajun Spiced Ham and Cooking Hams in General:

 This is a precooked, smoked ham, which is what all those vacuum-packed hams you’ll find at the store are.
 If you need more direction or have a different type of ham, check this write-up from the USDA.
 It’s going to answer every question you have about ham, from type to cooking to storage.

 I’m so glad to have come across it – coz I was thinking I might have to write up something of my own!
 Honestly, every Holiday, it seems, I’m googling up something about ham and how long or what temperature to cook it at.
 No more!
 Bookmark that page and you’ll have it handy.